rrovetto/Ontology-Development-Guidelines/Identifiers/readme.md

 Depending on the situation, you may assign either so-called...

-- (a) **opaque or semantically-neutral identifiers** (which do not express meaning).
+- **Opaque or semantically-neutral identifiers** (which do not express meaning).
 These include identifiers composed of strings of (alpha)numeric characters that are not intended to convey any meaning, such as random-numbered identifier, or a sequentially-numbered identifier.
 UUIDs or GUIDs are type of opaque identifiers. or

-- (b) **readiable identifiers**.
+- **Human-Readiable identifiers**.
 These includes human-readible character strings, e.g., "Motor vehcile" or "motor-vehicle"

 ...for all constructs (e.g., classes) in the ontology.